retaildevcrews/helium/docs/aks/README.md

 image:
   repository: retaildevcrew # The specific repository created for this environment
   name: helium-csharp # The name of the image for the helium-csharp repo

-annotations:
-  linkerd.io/inject: enabled # Allows for the application to be injected into the Service Mesh
+  tag: beta

 ingress:
   hosts:
-    - host: %%INGRESS_PIP%%.nip.io # Replace the IP address with the IP of the nginx external IP (value of $INGRESS_PIP or run kubectl get svc -n ingress-nginx to see the correct IP)
+    - %%INGRESS_PIP%%.nip.io # Replace the IP address with the external IP of the Istio ingress gateway (value of $INGRESS_PIP or run kubectl get svc istio-ingressgateway -n istio-system to see the correct IP)
+  paths:
-      paths: /
+    - /

 keyVaultName: %%KV_Name%% # Replace with the name of the Key Vault that holds the secrets (value of $He_Name)